sitase/azure-fn-keyvault/README.md

 If you change the secret, the change should be reflected after the cached value expires.

+### caching

+In this example we use a standalone in-memory cache (https://cache2k.org) configured to do a read through (if there is a cache miss, the value is loaded into the cache and then returned).

+Secrets are normally seldom changing, so to reduce the number of calls to Keyvault, the value can be cached for a short while (to the order of minutes).
+This means that there has to be some kind of handling for the case that the old secret is returned (and not working when used).

 ## run in azure

 This will not actually work, pending the resolution of this bug: https://github.com/Azure/Azure-Functions/issues/1533